A new mural in Mancos brings a dull wall to life

 As far as painting goes, the mural is finished, but Martinez said they’re talking about adding a QR code to it so people can stop and scan it to learn more about the significance of the art and its Indigenous roots.

-“The mural isn’t totally complete because the informational piece is still to come,” Martinez said.
+“The mural isn’t totally complete because the informational piece is still to come,” she said.

 Sometime soon – either this fall or early spring – another mural will be going up in Mancos, and this one will engage children, Lunders said.
 An artist named Dai Salwen will be creating it, and the location has yet to be determined.

-“We’re always looking for the spaces, the public spaces that are best suited for new pieces of artwork,” said Lunders.
+“We’re always looking for the spaces, the public spaces that are best suited for new pieces of artwork,” Lunders said.
 “We really want to keep it going.
 It’s always a matter of finding a good chunk of funding.”